PaulRosset/go-hacknews/README.md

 	}

 	// Iterate over the slice to get what we want.
 	// Here, get Title and Url of post.
+But we can access all fields from the official hackernews api
 	// Note : Field are empty, if no data belong to them for _, post := range posts {
 		fmt.Printf("Title : %v // Url : %v\n", post.Title ,post.Url)